 is we who lose the most when clinical trials do not meet enrollment

 goals and fail to answer the study question ... a common and

 tragic occurrence.
 We lose the most from siloed research

 that fails to add to the body of scientific knowledge, or change

 Since we live with the disease and must

 choose between therapeutic options, we can offer insights that will

-not necessarily be recognized by medical professional such as:
+not necessarily be recognized or raised by research colleagues, such as:

-The significance of the events that are
+The significance of the study question or events that are